brynnacodes/order-pizza/README.md

-# _{Application Name}_
+# Hearth Pizza

-#### _{Brief description of application}, {Date of current version}_
+#### Intro to Programming Week 4 Independent Project, 01/27/17

-#### By _**{List of contributors}**_
+#### By Brynna Klamkin-McCarter

 ## Description

-_{This is a detailed description of your application.
-Its purpose and usage.
-Give as much detail as needed to explain what the application does, and any other information you want users or other developers to have. }_
+This webpage showcases the use of JavaScript object constructors and prototypes to determine price, allow users to select toppings and a size for their pizza, and input their name and address for delivery.
+All of their order information is then shown (dynamically, with jQuery) on a receipt.

 ## Setup/Installation Requirements

-* _This is a great place_
-* _to list setup instructions_
-* _in a simple_
-* _easy-to-understand_
-* _format_
+* Clone this repository

-_{Leave nothing to chance!
-You want it to be easy for potential users, employers and collaborators to run your app.
-Do I need to run a server?
-How should I set up my databases?
-Is there other code this app depends on?}_
+* Open index.html in your preferred web browser
+* Select toppings, size, and input your delivery name and address
+* Place your order, and view your receipt!
+* Alternately, you may view a live gitHub pages version here:

 ## Known Bugs

-_{Are there issues that have not yet been resolved that you want to let users know you know?
-Outline any issues that would impact use of your application.
-Share any workarounds that are in place. }_
+No known bugs

 ## Support and contact details

-_{Let people know what to do if they run into any issues or have questions, ideas or concerns.
-Encourage them to contact you or make a contribution to the code.}_
+Please contact Brynna Klamkin-McCarter for support, suggestions, or other input!

 ## Technologies Used

-_{Tell me about the languages and tools you used to create this app.
-Assume that I know you probably used HTML and CSS.
-If you did something really cool using only HTML, point that out.}_
+* CSS/Bootstrap
+* JavaScript/jQuery

 ## Specifications

-* The program will allow a user to select one pizza topping
+* 1. The program will allow a user to select one pizza topping
   * Example input: user selects cheese
   * Example output: toppings = cheese

-* The program will allow a user to select one or more pizza toppings
+* 2. The program will allow a user to select one or more pizza toppings
   * Example input: user selects pepperoni and spinach
   * Example output: toppings = pepperoni and spinach

-* The program will allow a user to select a pizza size
+* 3. The program will allow a user to select a pizza size
   * Example input: user selects medium
   * Example output: size = medium

-* The program will calculate the cost of a user's pizza based on size and toppings
+* 4. The program will calculate the cost of a user's pizza based on size and toppings
   * Example input: user selects toppings and size
   * Example output: price = $(x-amount)

-* The program will will return a receipt with the cost, size, and toppings of a user's pizza
+* 5. The program will will return a receipt with the cost, size, and toppings of a user's pizza
   * Example input: user selects toppings and size
   * Example output: program returns a receipt with the cost, size, and toppings of the user's pizza

-* The program will allow users to input a delivery address, which will appear on their receipt
+* 6. The program will allow users to input a delivery address, which will appear on their receipt
-  * Example input:
+  * Example input: "Name: John Doe Street: ABC St."
-  * Example output:
+  * Example output: Name: John Doe Street: ABC St.

 ### License

-*{Determine the license under which this application can be used.
-See below for more details on licensing.}*

-Copyright (c) 2016 **_{List of contributors or company name}_**
+This webpage is licensed under the MIT license.

+Copyright (c) 201& **Brynna Klamkin-McCarter**